Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) Plans Monthly Dividend of $0.08

-Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) announced a monthly dividend on Wednesday, June 9th, Zacks reports.
-Stockholders of record on Wednesday, June 23rd will be given a dividend of 0.075 per share on Wednesday, June 30th.
-This represents a $0.90 dividend on an annualized basis and a dividend yield of 5.57%.
-The ex-dividend date of this dividend is Tuesday, June 22nd.
-This is a boost from Blackstone / GSO Senior Floating Rate Term Fund’s previous monthly dividend of $0.07.
+Blackstone / GSO Senior Floating Rate Term Fund (NYSE:BSL) announced a monthly dividend on Friday, June 11th, Wall Street Journal reports.
+Stockholders of record on Friday, July 23rd will be paid a dividend of 0.075 per share on Friday, July 30th.
+This represents a $0.90 annualized dividend and a dividend yield of 5.52%.
+The ex-dividend date of this dividend is Thursday, July 22nd.

 Receive News & Ratings for Blackstone / GSO Senior Floating Rate Term Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Blackstone / GSO Senior Floating Rate Term Fund and related companies with MarketBeat.com's FREE daily email newsletter.